This year’s plans were very ambitious. They were dominated by a planned trip to Tunisia.

 The new windows look great!
 While I excavated the lockers trying to locate some coffee, Mastro Michalis, the yard foreman, arrived and offered me coffee in his office.
 We discussed the work left to be done.
 Not much, just several odds and ends before Thetis can be launched.

 Later the secretary, Ersi, made arrangements for me to rent a scooter so that I can run errands and be able to go to restaurants.
 The scooter was delivered to Thetis the cost a reasonable 2,000 GRD/day including delivery.

 All day, work went on inside the boat.
-Varnishing, trimming, cleaning etc. I had to wait until all the workers left for the evening before I could install the berth and cushion covers and make the bed in the left cabin.
+Varnishing, trimming, cleaning etc. I had to wait until all the workers left for the evening before I could install the berth and cushion covers and make the bed in the right cabin.

 Although I am surrounded by chaos, work is progressing and I can begin to unpack and re-stow things in their place.
 I have high hopes for a Saturday launch.